-Form 1.
-Notice of Appeal to a Court of Appeals From a Judgment or Order of a District Court
+Form 1A.
+Notice of Appeal to a Court of Appeals From a u Judgment of a District Court

-United States District Court for t he
+United States District Court for the

-District of
+District of Docket Number

-File Number
+A.B., Plaintiff

-A.B., Plaintiff v.
-C.D., Defendant \ \ Notice of f Appeal
+Notice of Appeal

+C.D., Defendant

-Notice is hereby given that the appeal), (plaintiffs) (de case, hereby appeal to the United Circuit (from the final judgrit)) entered in this action on the fendants) in the States Court of A ment) (from an or above named Appeals for the der (describing
+(name all parties taking the appeal)\ appeal to the United States Court of Appeals for the Circuit from the final judgment entered on \\\\ (state the date the judgment was entered).

-(s) ,

-Attorney for r

-Address:
+(s)Attorney for Address:

-[Note to inmate filers: If you are an inmate c timing benefit of Fed.
+[Note to inmate filers: If you are an inmate confined in an institution and you seek the timing benefit of Fed.
 R. App.
-P. 4(c)(1), comp and file that declaration along olete Form 7 (Declaration of Inmate Filing)
+P. 4(c)(1), complete Form 7 (Declaration of Inmate Filing) and file that declaration with this Notice of Appeal.]